12 Companies That Know The Importance of Dividend Policy

 As the name suggests, the dividend stays a constant dollar amount per share.
 This provides investors confidence about the future value and timing of dividend payments they will receive.

-Many U.S. based companies have a constant dollar dividend policy.
+First of all, many U.S. based companies have a constant dollar dividend policy.
 Furthermore, this dividend policy is very helpful when determining the value of a stock using a dividend valuation model.
 Finally, I like to fill my dividend portfolio with companies that use a constant dollar dividend policy.

 Constant Payout Ratio